51Degrees/paf-mvp-implementation/paf-mvp-audit/README.md

 of public keys needed for verification, until the point the user engages with the module.
-As such the audit viewer module does not know if the audit log is valid or contains suspicious activity or violations until the user interacts with the OneKey icon under the advert.
+As such the audit viewer module does not know if the audit log is valid or contains suspicious activity or violations until the user interacts with the trigger element.

-The tapping of the OneKey icon under the advert will initiate all activity.
+Clicking the trigger element will initiate all auditing activity.
 A single parent Promise is used to commence verification which only resolves when all the identifies are fetched and verification has been completed.
 The module displays an in-progress status page whilst this background activity is being carried out.

 ## Developers